adamklepacz/bare_dashboard/README.md

 $ npm run build
 ```

+## Project structure
+# Javascript files
+app<br>
+  |---index.js
+  |---/components

+Index.js is Your entry point javascript file when You can import all your components from the component folder.
+A component folder is a place where You should storage modules responsible for the logic of a specific component in your project like ex. form, preloader, navbar etc.

+# Styles folder
+styles
+  |---/components
+  |---/modules
+  |---/globals
+  |---/templates
+  |---/variables
+  |---index.scss

+Components folder is a place for generic, reusable, small components like buttons.
+Modules folder is a place for sections of a website which use components.
+Globals folder is a place where You should style your global elements like forms, typography, accessibility etc.
+Templates folder is a place where You should mostly define a spacing between components and modules, depends on where they appear on your project.
+Files examples which will be here in the folder: _homepage.scss, _contact-page.scss.
+Variables folder is a place where You should overwrite bootstrap variables and define Your own variables like _colors.scss, _spacing.scss etc.
+Index.scss is your application entry point, here You include all your files from other folders.

 ## [webpack](https://webpack.js.org/)
 If you're not familiar with webpack, the [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) will serve the static files in your build folder and watch your source files for changes.
 When changes are made the bundle will be recompiled.
 This modified bundle is served from memory at the relative path specified in publicPath.